Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Stability and the sum of Lyapunov exponents

 \subsection{Formulas for the sum of Lyapunov exponents}

-To deal with this kind of formulas, the right framework is that of equilibrium currents for holomorphic families of $d$-homogeneous non-degenerate maps.
+To deal with this kind of formulas, a suitable framework is that of equilibrium currents for holomorphic families of $d$-homogeneous non-degenerate maps.
 It has been introduced by Pham \cite{Ph} in the more general context of polynomial like mappings (see also the lecture notes by Dinh and Sibony \cite[section 2.5]{DS2}).

 \begin{defn} Let $F:M\times \C^{k+1}\to M\times \C^{k+1}$ be a holomorphic family of $d$-homogeneous non-degenerate maps where $M$ is some $m$-dimensional complex connected manifold.
 Let $\cal E$ be a closed, positive, horizontal current of bidimension $(m,m)$ on $M\times \C^{k+1}$.
 We say that $\cal E$ is an \emph{equilibrium current } for $F$ if the slice $\langle {\cal E}, \pi_{M}, \la\rangle$ is equal to the equilibrium measure of $F_\la$ for every $\lambda \in M$. \end{defn}